|Praises, no criticism|

 - Know how your tuna was caught.
 The vast majority of fished tuna is caught by large commercial fishing vessels using one of two methods: long-line fishing and purse seining.
 Both methods produce by-catch in large numbers.
 Where possible choose tuna caught by other methods such as Pole and line fishing, or bait-boat fishing, which are very selective and eliminate the problem of by-catch, and have significantly smaller environmental impact.
 [AMCS: focus on fishing gear]

-- Check out the Sustainable Seafood Guide, made by the Australian Marine Conservation Marine Society.
-[Sustainable Seafood Guide]
+- Make informed seafood choices with GoodFish, Australia's Sustainable Seafood Guide, produced by the Australian Marine Conservation Society.
+[GoodFish]

 - Ask your retailer these three questions to help protect our oceans and fisheries.
 1. What is it and where was it caught?
 2. How was it caught?
 3. Do you have a policy for sourcing only truly sustainable seafood?
-See Greenpeace's Seafood Redlist for list of species to avoid.
-[Seafood Redlist]
+See Greenpeace's Red List Fish for list of species to avoid.
+[Red List Fish]

-- Avoid buying tuna.
-See Greenpeace's Canned Tuna Guide.
+- See Greenpeace's Canned Tuna Guide.
 [Canned Tuna Guide]

 For frozen foods, most of the energy is used in freezing the product and then keeping it at that temperature from the factory to the freezer section of the grocery store.